Municue

 2 hearings·Last: Feb 25, 2026·SUP·Corridor·Significant

-An applicant sought approval for both a new Planned Development District and a Specific Use Permit to allow an outdoor commercial amusement facility on property zoned for single-family residential use.
-The dual permits would have allowed a significant commercial use on land designated exclusively for residential development.
-The proposal was approved as amended by the City Council.
+This application proposed a Planned Development District and Specific Use Permit to allow a commercial amusement use on property zoned for single-family residential.
+The proposal would have changed land use in a residential area to commercial operations.
+The proposal was approved as amended on February 25, 2026.

 Feb 25: Approved As Amended